 - How much time do you have before you retire?

-If you have unused RRSP contribution room, then you are more likely to favor dividends – at least in the short term – to benefit from lower tax rates while still being able to make RRSP contributions.
+If you have unused RRSP contribution room, then you are more likely to favour dividends – at least in the short term – to benefit from lower tax rates while still being able to make RRSP contributions.
 If you are younger, RRSP contributions become more advantageous, because they can grow tax-free for a longer period of time.

 There are many variables in play, and there is no single answer that is applicable for every self-employed business owner.
 You should carefully analyze your specific circumstances, and consider consulting a tax advisor to determine your best course of action.